Gastric Sleeve Weight Loss Timeline, Chart – Excess Weight Loss After 3, 6, 12, & 18 Months

-The amount of excess weight you can expect to lose is dependent on several different factors, mostly time and your dedication to post-surgery diet.
+The amount of excess weight you can expect to lose is dependent on several different factors, although dedication to the post-surgery diet plays a major role.

 Here is the guideline to calculate your expected weight loss from gastric sleeve surgery.
 Simply follow steps 1 through 3 to get an estimate of how much you will lose weight: